jhupiterz/mta-challenge/README.md

 # Submission for Plotly Holiday Challenge, in colba with Maven Analytics

-This is my submission for the Holiday Dash App Challenge.\n The app can be accessed at [this link](https://mta-data-challenge-2328e0a413db.herokuapp.com/)
+This is my submission for the Holiday Dash App Challenge.
+The app can be accessed at [this link](https://mta-data-challenge-2328e0a413db.herokuapp.com/)

-It is a multi-page app:\n
+It is a multi-page app:

 1. Overview page featuring simple plots that can be filtered by year
 2. Animation page featuring an animated stacked line plot with a live net change tracker and a couple of filters